User2021-ai/Covid-19-news/README.md

 # Related Papers
-1- <a href="https://rdcu.be/c0Cq1" > Enhanced sentiment analysis regarding COVID-19 news from global channels </a> 2- <a href="https://rdcu.be/c0Cuj" > Topics, Sentiments, and Emotions Triggered by COVID-19-Related Tweets from IRAN and Turkey Official News Agencies </a>
+1- <a href="https://rdcu.be/c0Cq1" > Enhanced sentiment analysis regarding COVID-19 news from global channels </a> <br>
+2- <a href="https://rdcu.be/c0Cuj" > Topics, Sentiments, and Emotions Triggered by COVID-19-Related Tweets from IRAN and Turkey Official News Agencies </a>